Quantization of the Universe as a Dirac Particle: Geometrical Unification of Gravitation, Dark Energy and Multiverses: Lagrangian for FRWq system

-Notice how the set \eqref{frwqe1}-\eqref{usefulEC} becomes the FRWQ system for $\epsilon=-1$.
-This system has been already studied and solved for quintessence by Capozziello and Roshan \cite{capozz} for different scenarios and configurations of matter.
-Here, our aim is to explore the analogy of this system with a relativistic particle which implies, as we will show, a geometric unification.
-With this purpose in mind we focus our attention to the fact that the Lagrangian $L$ which gives rise to the dynamical equations \eqref{frwqe1} and \eqref{frwqe2} is
+For $\epsilon=-1$, the set \eqref{FRWqe1}-\eqref{usefulEC} becomes the FRWq system.
+This set of equations has been already studied and solved for quintessence by Capozziello and Roshan \cite{capozz} for different scenarios and configurations of matter.

+In this article, we explore the analogy of this system with a relativistic particle \cite{sahfaa} which implies, as we will show, a geometric unification of gravity and quintessence which may be interpreted as a torsion potential field, one form of dark energy as it will be argued below.
+With this purpose in mind, we examine a Lagrangian $L$ that gives rise to the dynamical equations \eqref{FRWqe1} and \eqref{FRWqe2}.
+This Lagrangian is